 - I am a CPA auditing a large local auditee.
 A theft of cash totaling $1,200 occurred in the utility department.
 The $1,200 is not material to anything that is reported in the local auditee’s financial statements.
 Does the theft still need to be reported?

-- Are findings in a management letter comment, or in a review/attestation or compilation report, required to include the eighteen elements in the template?
+- Are findings in a management letter comment, or in a review/attestation or compilation report, required to include the eighteen elements in the fraud reporting template?

 - I am a CPA auditing a local auditee.
 A misappropriation occurred during the year.
 The matter is still being investigated.
 I know the name of the person they are investigating, but it is not a matter of public record.
 Should I report the name of the person who is under investigation?